 Ethylphenidate is created in the human body when ethanol and methylphenidate are ingested at the same time, by a process called transesterification.
-The liver removes the methyl from methylphenidate and the ethyl from ethanol.
-Methanol is an expected byproduct of this reaction, but in such insignificant quantities as to pose no real risk to the body, especially due to the presence of ethanol, which is an antidote to poisoning by the former.
+Methanol may be a byproduct of this reaction.
 The same process results in the formation of cocaethylene when cocaine and alcohol are co-ingested.

 Methylphenidate is a powerful stimulant in its own right but can be combined with others to enhance its efficacy or recreational value.
 This practice carries overdose dangers as dosage does not directly translate from methylphenidate to other substances, as well as potentially increased risks to the cardiovascular system and of psychosis.